tlevine/www.thomaslevine.com/content/!/visiting-socrata/index.md

 only.
 Those emergency signs are scary!
 Even I was afraid of opening the doors afterwards!

-## Hackathons
+### Hackathon apps
 At the first hackathon for the [NYC Big Apps](http://nycbigapps.com/) competition, [Ashley Williams](http://heyashleyashley.com) and [I](http://thomaslevine.com) started talking about the sort of apps that come out of contemporary hackathons.
-We looked specifically at the winning apps for previous NYC Big Apps competitions and were bothered by how structurally similar these apps were; they were all basically the same app to me, so I found this to be a huge waste of development time.
-Instead of making yet another hackathon app, we determined that we would algorithmically generate apps based on random datasets in the data portal.

-## Apps
+We quickly decided to algorithmically generate random hackathon apps.

 We noticed that many apps follow a search-for-things-on-a-map paradigm;
 that is, you fill out a search form and get results on a map.
 In [AppGen](http://appgen.me), we automated the creation of the cliche